-(1) Except for the awards Ms. Parshall received when she was an employee, the options have a term of ten years and were granted out of the 2002 Non-Employee Directors' Stock Option Plan.
-Initial options granted upon commencement of Board service prior to June 4, 2020 vest at the rate of 25% per year over four years and those granted on or after June 4, 2020 vest 100% on the first anniversary of the date of grant.
+(1) Except for the awards Ms. Parshall received when she was an employee, the options have a term of ten years and were granted out of the Non-Employee Directors' Stock Option Plan.
+Initial options granted upon commencement of Board service prior to June 4, 2020 vest at the rate of 25% per year over four years, those granted June 4, 2020 through June 1, 2023 vest 100% on the first anniversary of the date of grant, and those granted after June 1, 2023 vest 33.3% per year for each of the three years following the anniversary of the grant date.
 Annual options that were granted prior to June 4, 2020 vest equally over four years on each anniversary of the date of grant or the next regularly scheduled annual meeting of stockholders, whichever occurs earlier.
-Annual options that were granted on or after June

-4, 2020 vest 100% on either (1) the annual anniversary of the date of grant, or (2) the next regularly scheduled annual meeting of stockholders, whichever occurs earlier.
-The options Ms. Parshall received as an employee vest at the rate of 25% for the first year and then at the rate of 2.08% per month for 36 months thereafter.
+Annual options that were granted on or after June 4, 2020 vest 100% on either (1) the annual anniversary of the date of grant, or (2) the next regularly scheduled annual meeting of stockholders, whichever occurs earlier.
+The options Ms. Parshall received as an employee vest at the rate of 25% for the first year and then at the rate of 2.08% per month for 36 months thereafter

-- (2) Except for the awards Ms. Parshall received as an employee, the RSUs were granted out of our the 2002 Non-Employee Directors' Stock Option Plan.
-Initial RSUs granted upon commencement of Board service prior to June 4, 2020 vest at the rate of 25% per year over four years and those granted on or after June 4, 2020 vest 100% on the first anniversary of the date of grant.
+- (2) Except for the awards Ms. Parshall received as an employee, the RSUs were granted out of our Non-Employee Directors' Stock Option Plan.
+Initial RSUs granted upon commencement of Board service prior to June 4, 2020 vest at the rate of 25% per year over four years, those granted June 4, 2020 through June 1, 2023 vest 100% on the first anniversary of the date of grant, and those granted after June 1, 2023 vest 33.3% per year for each of the three years following the anniversary of the grant date.
 Annual RSUs that were granted prior to June 4, 2020 vest equally over four years on each anniversary of the date of grant or the next regularly scheduled annual meeting of stockholders, whichever occurs earlier.
-Annual RSUs that were granted on or after June 4, 2020 vest 100% on either (1) the annual anniversary of the date of grant, or (2) the next regularly scheduled annual meeting of stockholders, whichever occurs earlier. - (3) All of our non-employee Directors are subject to our Stock Holding and Ownership Guidelines for RSU Shares, which requires each non-employee Director to accumulate and maintain shares of common stock equal to five times such non-employee Director's base annual cash retainer for service as a Director (but not for service on a Board committee), or until his or her termination of service. - (4) Market value of stock awards was determined by multiplying the number of unvested shares by \$37.77, which was the closing market price of our common stock on the Nasdaq Global Select Market on December 31, 2022, the last trading day of fiscal year 2022. - (5) Mr. Muto did not receive equity grants in 2022 as he retired from the Board in July 2022. - (6) Includes awards received by Ms. Parshall during her tenure as an executive officer of the Company.
+Annual RSUs that were granted on or after June 4, 2020 vest 100% on either (1) the annual anniversary of the date of grant, or (2) the next regularly scheduled annual meeting of stockholders, whichever occurs earlier. - (3) All of our non-employee Directors are subject to our Stock Holding and Ownership Guidelines for RSU Shares, which requires each non-employee Director to accumulate and maintain shares of common stock equal to five times such non-employee Director's base annual cash retainer for service as a Director (but not for service on a Board committee or as a chair or lead independent director), or until the Director's termination of service. - (4) Market value of stock awards was determined by multiplying the number of unvested shares by \$50.59, which was the closing market price of our common stock on the Nasdaq Global Select Market on December 29, 2023, the last trading day of fiscal year 2023. - (5) Includes awards received by Ms. Parshall during her tenure as an executive officer of the Company.